-When you sit on a new bike for the first time you may be surprised just how fast you can ride it.
-It’s quite easy to reach 20-25mph (30-40km/h), but unfortunately high speeds cannot be sustained on longer distances.
-Don’t be deceived by the highest speed you can reach or else you’ll be in for a surprise.
-Your average commuting speed is very different from the highest speed you’re capable of reaching when you’re fresh.
+When you sit on a new bike for the first time, you may be surprised just how fast you can ride it.
+It’s quite easy to reach 20-25mph (30-40km/h), but unfortunately, high speeds cannot be sustained on long distances unless you’re very fit.
+Your average commuting speed is very different from the highest speed you can reach in a short burst.

 Your fitness level

 This is by far the number one factor.
 The fitter you are, the faster you can ride, and the faster your average bike riding speed will be.
 You are the engine, and you propel yourself on the bike.Electric bikes built for everything and priced for everyone.
 Shop Rad Power Bikes, America's #1 electric bike brand.
 Get out.
 Go further.
 Ride Rad.

 A fit rider on a crappy bike is faster than an unfit rider on a superbike.
 If you want to understand the math behind losing weight as a bike commuter, I suggest reading this other article on Bike Commuter Hero.

 If you’re starting out with zero prior experience and with a low fitness level your speed will improve along with your fitness level, but it doesn’t come overnight.
 In fact, initially, you may have some setbacks a few days after you start riding to work.

 You can expect muscle fatigue to set in after 2-3 days, and it will not completely go away for about 1-2 weeks.
 This adaptation period is where most beginners give up, but it is a crucial time to be consistent and push through.
 After this initial hump riding the bike will be enjoyable and faster too.